VijayS1/Scripts/ssh-copy-id/README.md

 ssh-copy-id
 =======

 Various scripts duplicating ssh-copy-id behavior in windows.
+All scripts depend on **plink.exe** which you can download from [here](http://the.earth.li/~sgtatham/putty/latest/x86/plink.exe)

 Attempted methods so far: